Extracurricular Activities

 - Online communities and content creation

-For Korean students whose parents own businesses, working in the family business (after school, on weekends, summers) is a legitimate EC and US admissions readers value it.
+If your parents own a business, working in the family business (after school, on weekends, summers) is a legitimate EC that US admissions readers value.
 Same for students who help care for younger siblings while parents work.
-These aren't "lesser" activities — they're real time commitments showing responsibility.
+These are not "lesser" activities.
+They are real time commitments that show responsibility.

 The deep-vs-broad tradeoff

-A common Korean student question: "Should I join more activities to look impressive, or should I focus on fewer?"
+A common question from international students: "Should I join more activities to look impressive, or focus on fewer?"

-The answer at selective US schools is unambiguous: focus on fewer, go deeper.
+The answer at selective US schools is clear: focus on fewer, go deeper.

 Imagine you have 20 hours per week of extracurricular time over 4 years (~3,000 hours total).
 Two ways to spend it: